City-of-Helsinki/linkedevents/README.md

 ```

+## Commit message format

+New commit messages must adhere to the [Conventional Commits](https://www.conventionalcommits.org/)
+specification, and line length is limited to 72 characters.

+When [`pre-commit`](https://pre-commit.com/) is in use, [`commitlint`](https://github.com/conventional-changelog/commitlint)
+checks new commit messages for the correct format.

 ## Search

 Linkedevents uses Elasticsearch for generating results on the /search-endpoint.
 If you wish to use that functionality, proceed like so: